whosonfirst/go-whosonfirst-api/README.md

 # go-whosonfirst-api

-Go package for working with Who's On First API.
+Go package for working with the [Who's On First API](https://mapzen.com/documentation/wof/).

 ## Install